NOW 10% extra discount on the entire assortment with the code: MOEDERDAG23

 St. Peter's Basilica and square

-The independent state of Vatican City is located in Rome.
-Here you will find the most used residence of the Pope and the most important place in the Roman Catholic church.
+In Rome lies the independent state of Vatican City.
+Here you will find the most used residence of the Pope and the most important place within the Roman Catholic faith.
 In the middle of Vatican City you will find St. Peter’s Basilica; one of the most beautiful basilicas in the world.

 In addition, St. Peter’s Basilica is the largest and most important church in the world.
-This is where the Pope keeps his Sunday prayer.
-Not only on the outside, but also on the inside, it is an impressive structure.
-We therefore recommend that you go inside.
-Entry is free but keep in mind that shoulders and knees must be covered.
-The line in can be quite long, but it is well worth it.
-In addition, there is a security check such as at the airport before you can enter.
+This is where the Pope holds his Sunday prayer.
+Not only on the outside, but also on the inside, it is an impressive building.
+We therefore recommend you to go inside.
+Admission is free but keep in mind that shoulders and knees must be covered.
+The queue to get in can be quite long, but it is definitely worth it.
+In addition, there is a security check like at the airport before you can enter.
 You can climb the dome of St. Peter’s Basilica.
-It is quite a climb to the top, but the view over Rome and Vatican City is breathtaking.
-You can also visit Saint Peter’s tomb, which is located in a site under the Basilica.
+It is a steep climb to the top, but the view over Rome and Vatican City is breathtaking.
+Furthermore, the crypt can also be visited, including the tomb of Peter.

 St. Peter’s Square is the square in front of St. Peter’s Basilica.
-It is circular and surrounded by statues and pillars.
-This square can be seen beautifully from the dome of St. Peter’s Basilica.
+It is round and surrounded by statues and pillars.
+This square is beautifully visible from the dome of St. Peter’s Basilica.

 Rome - Sint Pietersbasiliek